mue-li/Rt-to-RI/paper/paper.md

 ---

 # Summary
-*RT-to-RI* is a simple programme written in the Python programming language that converts the retention time (Rt) into the corresponding retention index (RI) for the data of a gas chromatography (GC) chromatogram (value pairs of Rt and the measured intensity) (see \autoref{fig:abs}).
+*RT-to-RI* is a programme written in the Python programming language that converts the retention time (Rt) into the corresponding retention index (RI) for the data of a gas chromatography (GC) chromatogram (value pairs of Rt and the measured intensity) (see \autoref{fig:abs}).
 The programme calculates the corresponding RI for each data point using the calculation formula according to @kovats and @vanDen.
 The input in the presented programme is the raw data file of the sample chromatogram in .txt or .csv format and a second .csv file containing the retention times of an n-alkane standard mix on the same chromatographic system.
 The output is a single data set in .csv format and an interactive preview image.
 The new data file can then be imported into programmes such as Excel [@excel], Origin [@origin] or others.
 Here, the data can be visualized as a GC chromatogram with the RI on the abscissa and be used for further processing.

 ![Graphical abstract showing simplified functionality and purpose of *Rt-to-RI*: Generating a data set with the corresponding retention index (RI) for each data point of retention time (Rt) to visualise gas chromatography (GC) chromatograms with the RI on the abscissa. \label{fig:abs}](images/graphical-abstract.png)